nikitavoloboev/data/docs/databases/postgresql.md

 [Internals of PostgreSQL](https://www.interdb.jp/pg/), [The Art of PostgreSQL](https://theartofpostgresql.com/) & [Postgres Docs](https://www.postgresql.org/docs/) are great reads.

-Prefer using [Drizzle ORM](https://github.com/drizzle-team/drizzle-orm) for it.
+Prefer using [Drizzle ORM](https://github.com/drizzle-team/drizzle-orm) with it.

 Looking into [EdgeDB](edgedb.md) too as it builds on top of Postgres and has [many nice features](https://www.youtube.com/watch?v=6LqbBF0KAXE).